kickylau/kk-master-mind-game/README.md

 **Key Features**

 * Classic Simpsons theme with sounds and animations.
-* Easy rules as guideline.
+* Easy access to guideline.
 * Donut Palette to choose the guess.
-* Different challenge mode with empty donuts on each row to indicate the level.
+* Different challenge mode.
 * Bart and Lisa pegs to guide the next guess.
-* Different arrow colors to indicate the current, and left guesses.
+* Arrows to indicate the current and left guesses.
-* Clear current guess option and disable submitting function for better user experience.
+* Delete option and disabled submitting function for better user experience. (?)
 * Timer to keep track of each game.